google/nsjail/README.md

 	List of mountpoints to be mounted as RW/tmpfs inside the container.
 Can be specified multiple times.
 Supports 'dest' syntax. (default: none)
  --iface|-I [val]
-	Interface which will be cloned (MACVTAP) and put inside the subprocess' namespace
+	Interface which will be cloned (MACVTAP) and put inside the subprocess' namespace --tmpfs_size [val]
+	Number of bytes to allocate for tmpfsmounts in bytes (default: 4194304)
 ```